ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/1_IdentifyingTheProblem.md

 ---

+## Team Brainstorming Tips
+If you’re working in a team, try these to pick a problem together:
+- **Round-Robin**: Each member shares one SDG idea—vote on the top 3.
+- **SWOT Analysis**: Assess Strengths, Weaknesses, Opportunities, Threats for each problem.
+- **Local Lens**: Combine personal experiences (e.g., one teammate’s rural hometown struggles).
+- **Skill Match**: Pick a problem that leverages your coder, designer, or presenter’s strengths.

+---

+## Validation Mini-Experiment
+Before finalizing, test your problem’s relevance:
+- **Quick Survey**: Ask 5-10 people (friends, locals) if they face this issue.
+- **X Poll**: Post a question (e.g., “Do floods affect your crops?”) and check responses.
+- **Prototype Sketch**: Draw a basic app screen—does it feel useful?
+Example: For SDG 6 (Water), ask rural neighbors if water quality worries them.

+---

+## Google Tech Teaser
+Once you pick a problem, Google tech can bring it to life:
+- **Health Issue?** TensorFlow could detect symptoms.
+- **Water Crisis?** Google Cloud could track data.
+- **Education Gap?** Flutter could build a sleek app.
+Think ahead—your problem should play to Google’s strengths!

+---

 ## Problem Identification Checklist
 Before moving to Step 2, tick off these boxes to ensure your problem is solid:
 - [ ] **SDG-Aligned**: Does it clearly tie to one or more of the 17 SDGs?